freddbomba/legrandjeu/Documents/F-Hack/LGJ-Hack.md

 TURN
 - each player pays a fixed rate of white (living allowances) in the Common pot; this is the "expenses/taxes";
 - collects the result of his activities
-- then decides between “Invests” or “Learn” or “Call the Assembly”;
+- then decides between “Invests” or “Learn”, “Call the Assembly”.
-- then Spins the wheel
+- At the end of every round the master spins the wheel

 ## How to win
 According to the rule adopted to win we will develop the game in a direction or another.
-The rule is stated at the beginning according to the situation that we want to model.
-For example the more used is
+The rule is stated at the beginning according to the situation that we want to model in the game by the Master.
+For example the more used are:
 a) wins the player that after n tours (or for ex.
 2 hrs game time) has the best balance between white and Blacks another can be
 b) wins who has more white, no matter the Blacks